FazalLabBCM/FazalLabPipelines/docs/TrimMapCount_new.md

 #### Sorting raw data files

 To save lots of time, separate your FASTQ files into subfolders for each unique combination of subcellular location and experimental condition (like the picture below).
-Then, run the TrimMapCount pipeline for each subfolder at the same time.
+This will allow you to run the TrimMapCount pipeline for each subfolder of raw data at the same time.

 <img src="img/filestructure_example.png" width="60%" height="60%">